-Throughout 2023 the Arts and Humanities Research Council (AHRC) will be implementing changes to our responsive mode funding opportunities.
+Throughout 2023 the Arts and Humanities Research Council (AHRC) implemented changes to our responsive mode funding opportunities.

 The changes that are being implemented are a direct result of our analysis of these schemes.
 Feedback from engagement with diverse voices from our community has underlined: